 Reclaiming the Rural Narrative

 From the book’s first chapter, Stanton makes a compelling case for appreciating the diversity and complexity of rural places and the experiences of those who live in them.
 In fact, his leading question “What is the typical rural community?” is really a launching point for one of the key takeaways of his book—there is no “typical” rural community or rural church.
-Rural communities are not all hubs of goodness, grit, and work ethic, just as they are not all hopelessly shedding jobs and population.
+Rural communities are not all hubs of goodness, grit, and strong work ethics, just as they are not all hopelessly shedding jobs and population.
 (In fact, as Stanton notes, some rural communities have added population and jobs so successfully that that they no longer meet the classification rural.)

 Stanton’s deep conviction that the on-the-ground reality is far more complex than leading narratives of rural life typically admit, makes his book a running commentary on the need to “reclaim the narrative” of rural churches and the communities they serve.
 “Rural churches are misunderstood and maligned,” Stanton writes.
 “They, like their communities, adopted false narratives about themselves that prevent them from living into their full potential” (xi).